Stay informed on new incentives, energy savings tips & upcoming events

-Sign-up for our Mailing List for news on incentives, energy saving tips and upcoming events!
+Please visit the Save on Energy website for news on incentives, energy saving tips and upcoming events!

 Phantom Power is the energy drawn from appliances with standby features.
 These appliances such as your coffee maker, DVD or television for example, are drawing power even when you think you’ve turned your appliance off.
 This slow draw of power can account for up to 15% of your home’s annual energy usage.
 Purchasing a “smart” power bar or with a timer will ensure that phantom power is not consumed during those periods of the day or night when they aren’t in use, or simply unplug appliances that aren’t being used.
-Click here for a coupon for a smart power bar.

 Installing an energy efficient ceiling fan in high traffic areas of your home will ensure that warm or cool air is circulated properly throughout your home and will assist in making your home’s heating or cooling system operate more efficiently.
 Turn your ceiling fan in reverse mode to push cool air down in the summer and in standard mode to push warmer air into your high traffic areas during the winter season.
 Ceiling fans use a minimal draw of power to operate and they should be installed in rooms with high ceilings where warm air tends to get trapped.
-Click here for a coupon for ceiling fan.

 These energy efficient devices enable you to control your home’s temperature settings 24/7.
 Most thermostats will allow you to enter numerous settings for different times of the day, a handy tool for ensuring that your heating or cooling system is not operating at full-capacity if no one’s home to enjoy it.
-Click here for a coupon for a programmable thermostat.
-Click here for a coupon for a programmable thermostat

 Energy Star Rating®